 Makes the Erlang runtime system into a distributed node.
 This flag invokes all network servers necessary for a node to become distributed; see net_kernel(3).
-It also ensures that epmd runs on the current host before
+It is also ensured that epmd runs on the current host before Erlang is started; see epmd(1) and the -start_epmd option.

-Erlang is started (see epmd(1) and the $-start_epmd$ option) and that a magic cookie has been set (see - setcookie).